kfattila/kfattila.github.io/pages/logistic_regression.md

 \\)

 That is it, logistic regression using gradient descent optimization can be implemented in 7-10 code of lines in a mathematical programing languages.
-Implementation issue: The algorithm above calculates \\(g(X\theta)\\) three times.
+Implementation issue: The algorithm above calculates \\(g(X\Theta)\\) three times.
 To make it computationally more efficient in implementation, it would be worthwhile calculating it once and storing it in a local variable.

 ##### Multi-class classification problem